bonzibudd/Fluent-Metro/README.md

 ## Setup Process

 First of all, you need [Open-Shell](https://github.com/Open-Shell/Open-Shell-Menu/releases).
-Open-Shell is a highly customizable Start Menu replacement for Windows and is loved by enthusiasts.
-During installation, you can choose to not include the Explorer and IE integration.
-These are useful additions but not necessary for the Start Menu feature.
+Open-Shell is a highly customizable Start Menu replacement for Windows and is used by many enthusiasts.
+During installation, you can choose to not include the Explorer and IE integration, as it is not necessary for the Start Menu feature.

-To install Fluent-Metro, copy the Fluent-Metro file(s) into "C:\Program Files\Open-Shell\Skins" so that the program recognizes the skin.
+To install, copy the Fluent-Metro file(s) into "C:\Program Files\Open-Shell\Skins" so that the program recognizes the skin.
 Note that the file with the ".skin" extension is for the "Classic" and "Two column" styles, while the ".skin7" file is for the Windows 7 style.
 Now, in Open-Shell Menu Settings, navigate to the "Skins" tab.
 From the skin dropdown, choose Fluent-Metro.

 **And Voilà!** The skin will be applied.